Graphic Design Lessons - Composition Techniques 1

 - This worked well and restored the impact of the design.

-Finalizing the Design
+Refine the Design

 - As adding the drop shadow had dramatically increased the visibility of the design, the background was deemed unnecessary and removed.